Life of the Mundari tribe, who have a tradition of worshipping cows.

 Những con bò này được ví là

-These cows are known as the "king of cattle".
+These cows are considered "kings of livestock".

 Trang thông tin du lịch và phong cách sống Travellive+